 At the very top of the Canadian picture, little has changed.
 The big four are Black, Padurariu, Moors, and Olsen.
 That quartet pretty much covers things on beam and floor, especially if Moors continues beaming like she did here.
 As was the case last year, Canada is left with two needs: a bars routine to go along with Padurariu and Black and a vault to go along with Olsen and Black.
 And one remaining team spot to fill those needs.
 In 2018, that fifth spot went to the DTY from Sophie Marois.
 Marois did not compete at nationals this year, where none of the other competitors really got a “take me for vault” kind of score.
 That said, Denelle Pedrick once again competed in the L10 group and could realistically use her DTY to bump up the team score from the big four by more than half a point and should be kept in mind.

-In the bars department, Onyshko placed 3rd overall on that piece, behind only Padurariu and Black, and with that added to her 4th-place AA finish, I think she has done a solid job getting her name back into the mix.
+In the bars department, Onyshko placed 3rd overall on that piece, behind only Padurariu and Black.
+Add that to her 4th-place AA finish, and I think she has done a solid job getting her name back into the mix.
 Onyshko could very comfortably be part of a team of five for Canada, lead off bars in the team final, do beam in qualification if needed, and generally be a realistic AA-competing stopgap plan should anything happen to anyone else.
 The only issue with that is the lack of third vault.
-Although, if you’re looking purely for a bars score, Jessica Dowling’s 13.800 from day 2 was the highest individual non-Black/Padurariu score. #justsaying
+Although, if you’re looking purely for a bars score, Jessica Dowling’s 13.800 from day 2 was the highest individual non-Black/Padurariu score.

 Placing 6th all-around was Haley de Jong, who is heading to Georgia in a hot minute and is going to be a thing.